rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

  }
 ```

+**Why is this application unreliable?**

+A **processor** is after all, a *producer* and a *consumer*.
+In the previous sections, we learnt the
+techniques to make a *consumer* reliable and a *producer* separately.
+Those same techniques applies to
+*processors* too.
+In order words, if we do not want to lose messages, at the very least, we need to use
+a *durable consumer* combined with a producer that uses *publisher confirm*.

-This processor, in particular, is unreliable because it uses a *fire-and-forget-producer* style in order to
+However, this processor is unreliable because it uses a *fire-and-forget-producer* style in order to
 send the returned `Trade` object to RabbitMQ.